 TMap

 You can adjust pie chart size and transparency in the "Symbol" section of the format pane.
-Please note that if you add a data column to the field "Legend", it will become "Categorical Color Map".

 3. Bar Chart Symbol Map